Dimetrodon-bit/phpBB-Block-Full-Memberlist-Extension-Redirect-Version/dimetrodon/hidememberlist/README.md

-# Var Dump
+# Hide Memberlist

 ## Installation

 Copy the extension to phpBB/ext/dimetrodon/vardump

-Go to "ACP" > "Customise" > "Extensions" and enable the "Var Dump" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "Hide Memberlist" extension.

 ## License